 Comparisons should be made with more round and well-developed characters rather than static and minor ones (for obvious reasons).
 The more dynamic you can find within a character, the more interesting it will be to evaluate and examine them.
 That is what can make your essay compelling and engaging for the reader as well.
 Also, well-known and more complex characters have probably been studied and compared already, and that gives you an opportunity to analyze writings and come up with original ideas and arguments.

-As it was mentioned previously, comparison and contrast essays are usually written with a block or alternative methods.
+As it was mentioned previously, compare and contrast essay is usually written with a block or alternative methods.
 The block method refers to analyzing one character in depth first and then moving on to the next one.
 This technique allows to conduct a thorough evaluation of each character but is limited because strong points of comparison may lose their emphasis.
 That is because each character is separated by sections, and readers may not remember much of the first character when moving on to the second one.
 The alternative method, in turn, is often preferable because it provides a point-by-point analysis of each character trait.
 That allows the reader to perceive a clear connection or disconnection towards each character rather than waiting to the end of the essay to connect their concepts and ideas.
 An example of the point-by-point method can be seen below.

 - Provide background information on both characters and their roles in selected plays.